Dan-Heintzelman/phase-0/week-3/chrome-devtools/positioning-reflection.md

 Well, if you don't give an element any position:value , then it will be static by default.
 This just means the element will flow as it normally would on the page.
 You wouldn't ever specify static in a property/value pair unless you were trying to force it out of relative, absolute, or any other positioned state.

-4. What are the differences between margin, border, and padding?
+4.What are the differences between margin, border, and padding?

 **Margin**